 - Grading homework paper takes away their free time.

 - They would rather focus on providing additional instruction to struggling students.

 - Teachers worry that not all students have time or resources to succeed at completing homework.

 Now What?
 Advocating for Homework Policies

 Chances are, your school isn’t going to stop assigning homework any time soon.
 So, it’s best to focus on encouraging policies that are fair and reasonable.
 That means you should probably skip over articles on “homework should be banned.”
 Instead, make balanced, research based arguments that answer the following questions.
 First, is homework harmful or helpful for students?
-Second, is homework beneficial?
-Any pros and cons?
+Second,?

 Next, use the information you gather to advocate for homework procedures that work for everyone.
 Here are some common steps that could make homework more palatable for teachers, students, and their parents: